JFB: Jacobian-Free Backpropagation for Implicit Networks

-Table~\ref{tab: adjointComparison} compares the performance between using the standard Jacobian-based backpropagation and our proposed backpropagation.
+Table~\ref{tab: adjointComparison} compares performance between using the standard Jacobian-based backpropagation and JFB.
 The experiments are performed on all the datasets described in Section~\ref{subsec: classification}.
-To apply the Jacobian-based in \eqref{eq: adjoint_equation}, we use the conjugate gradient (CG) method on an associated set of normal equations in similar manner to~\cite{liao2018reviving}.
-We set a maximum of 500 CG iterations.
-The remainder of the experimental settings are kept the same as those from our proposed approach (and are therefore not tuned to the best of our ability).
-The main purpose of the Jacobian-based results in Figure~\ref{fig: comparison-CIFAR10} and Table~\ref{tab: adjointComparison}, are the significant speedups in training time (in each case obtaining roughly 2X or more speedup) while maintaining a competitive accuracy that outperforms previous state-of-the-art implicit models.
-Further plots and comparisons are provided in Appendix \ref{app: classification-plots}.
+To apply the Jacobian-based backpropagation in \eqref{eq: adjoint_equation}, we use the conjugate gradient (CG) method on an associated set of normal equations similarly to~\cite{liao2018reviving}.
+To maintain similar costs, we set the maximum number of CG iterations to be the same as the maximum depth of the forward propagation.
+The remaining experimental settings are kept the same as those from our proposed approach (and are therefore not tuned to the best of our ability).
+Note the network architectures trained with JFB contain batch normalization in the latent space whereas those trained with Jacobian-based backpropagation do not.
+Removal of batch normalization for the Jacobian-based method was necessary due to a lack of convergence when solving~\eqref{eq: adjoint_equation}, thereby increasing training loss (see Appendix~\ref{app: experimental-settings} for further details).
+This phenomena is also observed in previous works~\cite{bai2020multiscale,bai2019deep}.
+Thus, we find JFB to be (empirically) effective on a wider class of network architectures (\eg including batch normalization).
+The main purpose of the Jacobian-based results in Figure~\ref{fig: comparison-CIFAR10} and Table~\ref{tab: adjointComparison} is to show speedups in training time while maintaining a competitive accuracy with previous state-of-the-art implicit networks.
+More plots are given in Appendix \ref{app: classification-plots}.